SlimKhiari/optimization-of-a-C-code/README.md

-This project consists in optimizing the C code "body.c".
+This project consists in optimizing the C code "nbody.c".

 At each optimization, we provide the final result in order to know if it is effective or not.